miclede/Shop-Wallet/README.md

 only a very basic example with the most straight forward approach is included in the project.

 How to:
--Attach Wallet.cs to a gameobject.
+1. Attach Wallet.cs to a gameobject.
--Attach Storefront.cs to an object.
+2. Attach Storefront.cs to an object.
--Create a new Catalog for the store through <ShopWallet> scriptable object menu in project assets.
+3. Create a new Catalog for the store through <ShopWallet> scriptable object menu in project assets.
--Create new Merchandise for the store though <ShopWallet> sriptable object menu in project assets.
+4. Create new Merchandise for the store though <ShopWallet> sriptable object menu in project assets.
--Assign Merchandise to the created Catalog.
+5. Assign Merchandise to the created Catalog.
--Assign Catalog to Storefront via inspector reference.
+6. Assign Catalog to Storefront via inspector reference.
-(Optionally also assign TransactionProcessor which is already created) -Design and create the front end storefront and how it is accessible for your project.
+(Optionally also assign TransactionProcessor which is already created)
+7. Design and create the front end storefront and how it is accessible for your project.
 (Open BobsBuildingShop example for details)